 If this deal looks familiar it's because you have held the same thirteen cards recently.
-If you don't recognize your hand then we will reveal its source later.
+If you don't recognise your hand then we will reveal its source later.

 West North East South

-- Р 1≜ Р
+- Р 1♠ Р

 2• Р 2NT Р

 3NT Р Р Р

-Lead: 💙 T
+Lead: Y T

-This South hand is identical to that of Hand 1 (as you have doubtless recognized!)
+This South hand is identical to that of Hand 1 (as you have doubtless recognised!)

-On that occasion the bidding was 1NT - 3NTand you had no reason to do anything other than lead a low Spade - something that rapidly sank 3NT.
-On this occasion, though, the player on your right (East) opened the bidding with 1 $\pm$ before declaring 3NT.
+On that occasion the bidding was 1NT - 3NT and you had no reason to do anything other than lead a low Spade - something that rapidly sank 3NT.
+On this occasion, though, the player on your right (East) opened the bidding with 1♠ before declaring 3NT.
 Now the rationale for leading a Spade has evaporated.

-With long Spades on your right it is impossible that you can make all the Spades and the only likely outcome of leading the suit is that you surrender a cheap trick and a tempo.
+With at least four Spades on your right it is impossible that you can make all the Spades and the only likely outcome of leading the suit is that you surrender a cheap trick and a tempo.
 Look at the effect of a Spade lead on this deal.
-Declarer would take trick one with the $\pm 6$ and would immediately knock out the $\pm A$ .
-Unable to return a Spade North would have to exit forlornly with a Club (or a Diamond) and declarer would have a cake-walk to ten tricks (one Spade, one Heart, five Diamonds and two Clubs).
+Declarer would take trick one with the \$6 and would immediately knock out the \$A. Unable to return a Spade North would have to exit forlornly with a Club (or a Diamond) and declarer would have a cake-walk to ten tricks (one Spade, one Heart, five Diamonds and two Clubs).

-So it is best in these circumstances to lead something else and keep your Spade honors as a rod in pickle, lying in wait over declarer's suit.
+So it is best in these circumstances to lead something else and keep your Spade honours as a rod in pickle, lying in wait over declarer's suit.
 What to lead?
 Well the choice is between Hearts and Clubs after the bidding and with a near-sequence in Hearts that looks the more promising suit.

-As the cards lie the ♥10 lead hits pay dirt.
+As the cards lie the ▼10 lead scores a goal.
 Immediately North-South have three Heart tricks and must also come to the ♣A and two Spade tricks.
 Two off - tough luck, East.